Deep Learning Based 3D Segmentation: A Survey: 3D Part Segmentation

-SO-Net \cite{li2018so} sets up a Self-Organization Map (SOM) from point clouds, and hierarchically learns node-wise features on this map using the PointNet architecture.
-However, it fails to fully exploit local features.
-PartNet \cite{yu2019partnet} decomposes 3D shapes in a top-down fashion, and proposes a Recursive Neural Network (RvNN) for learning the hierarchy of fine-grained parts.
-Zhao et al.\cite{zhao20193d} introduce an encoder-decoder network, 3D-PointCapsNet, to tackle several common point cloud-related tasks.
-The dynamic routing scheme and the peculiar 2D latent space deployed by capsule networks, deployed in their model, bring improved performance.
-The 3D instance segmentation methods are summarized in Table \ref{table6}.
+SO-Net~\cite{li2018so} sets up a self-organization map (SOM) from point clouds and hierarchically learns node-wise features on this map using the PointNet architecture.
+However, it fails to exploit local features fully.
+PartNet~\cite{yu2019partnet} decomposes 3D shapes top-down and proposes a Recursive Neural Network (RvNN) for learning the hierarchy of fine-grained parts.
+Zhao~et~al.~\cite{zhao20193d} introduce an encoder-decoder network, 3D-PointCapsNet, to tackle several common point cloud-related tasks.
+The dynamic routing scheme and the peculiar 2D latent space deployed by capsule networks in their model bring improved performance.
+The 3D part segmentation methods are summarized in Table~\ref{table6}.